sdondley/ClimateChangeChat/Decoding-the-Gurus.md

 # What is it?
 * It's primarily a podcast
 * Started in late 2020

+## Why I Like It
+* I've always been fascinated by bullshitters
+    * A bullshitter is what got me into local politics back around 2010
+    * A bullshitter got me sucked into the climate change debate back around 2013
+    * The age old question of how and why people are bullshitters and why people follow them is endlessly fascinating to me
+* Hosts are funny and insightful and honest blokes

 # Hosts
 * Hosts are two researcher working in academia as professors